Special Educational Needs and Disability

 - Intervention groups led by highly trained teaching assistants and planned by class teachers.

-- 1:1 mentoring with Mrs V Ewen– offering additional support for vulnerable pupils.
+- 1:1 mentoring – offering additional support for vulnerable pupils.

 - Access to a variety of computer programmes to support learning.
 For example, Accelerated Reader and Sum Dog